growdigital/forestgarden.wales/content/tour.md

 {{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1544372029/cad-40637277764.png" alt="CAD plan of garden" caption="CAD plan of our forest garden" >}}

-1. Introduction to forest gardening presentation
-2. Half an acre of newly planted coppice, designed for firewood, poles and posts
+1. Half an acre of newly planted coppice, designed for firewood, poles and posts
-3. One acre greenfield site of the planned Ornamental Maintenance-free Garden (OMG); discussion of windbreaks, access, utilities, fencing and planning
+2. One acre greenfield site of the planned Ornamental Maintenance-free Garden (OMG); discussion of windbreaks, access, utilities, fencing and planning
-4. Shrub propagation area & chickens
+3. Shrub propagation area & chickens
-5. The main attraction: a one acre pasture field started in the winter of 2015.
+4. The main attraction: a one acre pasture field started in the winter of 2015.
   * Fruit Triangle
   * Ground cover propagation area
   * Polytunnel & raised beds for annuals